 The special education coursework is delivered online utilizing a variety of delivery formats.
 Some of the tools of delivery that you will encounter in the program are:

 Blackboard Learning Systems (https://bblearn.uidaho.edu/webapps/login/) - the University supported online system for educational instruction, communication, and assessment.

+Blackboard Collaborate - an online collaboration platform that includes virtual classrooms, offices and meeting spaces.
+Please check the course schedule to note the time and dates of class meetings in the courses that utilize this format.

 TaskStream Learning Achievement Tools (LAT) – is a system to plan learning activities, assess student performance, and demonstrate achievement of learning outcomes.
 The Special Education Program will provide a 3 year subscription for all students entering the program, students needing access to TaskStream beyond the three years will purchase the additional time themselves.

+Prerequisites:

+A number of prerequisites are required before entering the course work (See Appendix A-E).
+Exceptions to the required prerequisites can be granted in the following ways:

+A course waiver is used when it is determined that a student does not have to take a particular required course.
+The waiver carries no credit; it simply means that the student does not have to complete the course.
+To receive a course waiver the student must demonstrate they meet the standards of the course.
+Contact your advisor or course instructor to see what needs to be submitted to be considered for a course waiver

+A course substitution is used when it is determined that a particular required course could be replaced by another appropriate course.
+You will provide a description and syllabus of the course that was taken for review by your advisor and/or course instructor

 Master’s Program Course Rotation: